klangner/gaia/README.md

-# Gaia Manager
+# Gaia

-Gaia is application used for running integration tests
+Integration test runner.
+Test are implemented as Docker images and Gaia runs them on K8s cluster using user define configuration.

+It is implemented using Serverless architecture on AWS.